Astroth1984/Redux-Cheatsheet/README.md

  }
 ````

-In the return section of `Ùpdate.jsx` we set the _userObject_ like follow:
+In the return section of `Update.jsx` we set the _userObject_ like follow:

 ````jsx
   <div className='formItem'>